nguyenhphilip/camino/content/posts/letters-soulmate.md

 ## <center>...</center>

 ### October 1, 2017
 >Galicia is beautiful.
-I feel so at home and energized being surrounded by the green vegetarian and high mountains.
+I feel so at home and energized being surrounded by the green vegetation and high mountains.
 Wish you could feel the cool, mountainous air.

 >A miracle: after 2 days of hip, ankle, and achilles pain, the Camino seems to have given me new legs.
 As I was walking, the pain suddenly disappeared.
 I was freaking out and telling everyone around me what had happened.
 They said I should be grateful.